Genocides in history (1490 to 1914): Anti-Romani sentiment (Attempted extirpations of Romani)

 In 1710, Joseph I, Holy Roman Emperor, issued an edict against the Romani, ordering "that all adult males were to be hanged without trial, whereas women and young males were to be flogged and banished forever."
 Additionally, in the kingdom of Bohemia, the right ears of Romani men were to be cut off; in the March of Moravia, their left ears were to be cut off.
 In other parts of Austria, they would be branded on the back with a branding iron, representing the gallows.
 These mutilations enabled the authorities to identify the individuals as Romani on their second arrest.
 The edict encouraged local officials to hunt down Romani in their areas by levying a fine of 100 Reichsthaler on those who failed to do so.
 Anyone who helped Romani was to be punished by doing forced labor for half a year.
 The result was mass killings of Romani across the Holy Roman empire.
 In 1721, Charles VI amended the decree to include the execution of adult female Romani, while children were "to be put in hospitals for education".

+In 1749 the Great Gypsy Round-up (Gran Redada de Gitanos), also known as the general imprisonment of the Gypsies (prisión general de gitanos), occurred where most of the Roma in the region were arrested, and 12,000 Romani people were killed.
+Although a majority were released after a few months, many others spent several years imprisoned and subject to forced labor.
+The raid was approved by the King Ferdinand VI of Spain, and organised by the Marquis of Ensenada, and set in motion simultaneously across Spain on 30 July 1749.